khlee42/datahandling/week1.md

 subtitle: Course logistics, programming fundamentals, pseudocode
 ---

 This module introduces students to the course structure and fundamental concepts of programming.
-Students will learn how to build a simple program using Scratch, a block-based visual programming language developed by MIT (scratch.mit.edu).
+Students will learn how to build a simple program using Scratch, a block-based visual programming language (scratch.mit.edu).

 :::{important} Module goals
 1. Understand the course structure